How to Start a Lawn Care Business: Step-by-Step Guide

 Going From Solo to a Small Crew

 This is the hardest transition in the business, and it's where about half of solo operators either plateau or burn out.
-Here's what I wish someone had told me:
+The key is to hire only when the route and cash flow can support it.

 Don't hire until you're turning away work or your body is telling you it's time.
-For me, that was about 18 months in.
-I was doing 35 mowing accounts per week solo plus install work on the side.
-My right shoulder was toast and I was working 6 days a week.
+For many solo operators, that happens when they are running 30-40 weekly mowing accounts plus small install work on the side.
+Hiring too early can drain cash; hiring too late can cap growth and burn you out.

 Your first hire should be a laborer, not another crew leader.
 You need someone to trim, edge, and blow while you mow.
 This alone doubles your output without doubling your payroll.
 Pay $16–$20/hr to start (more in high-cost areas).
 Expect to spend 2–3 weeks training them before they're actually saving you time.